The historical significance of Kyrie Irving's athletic dominance during Ramadan

 "So it's by the end of the Ramadan or by later in Ramadan, they've actually made the adaptations and coping quite well," she added.

-Aside from Irving, Omer Yurtseven (Miami Heat), Gorgui Dieng (Atlanta Hawks), Jaylen Brown (Boston Celtics) and Enes Kanter (Boston Celtics) are other Muslim players competing in the playoffs.
+Aside from Irving, Omer Yurtseven (Miami Heat), Gorgui Dieng (Atlanta Hawks), Jaylen Brown (Boston Celtics) and Enes Kanter Freedom are other Muslim players competing in the playoffs.

 For Irving, there also have been moments where he needed to break the fast with a snack, which is OK for Muslims.